-Bluetooth is the wireless technology to exchange data between two or more device in the short-range up to 100m.
+Bluetooth is the wireless technology to exchange data between two or more devices in the short-range up to 100m.
 In was invented by telecom vendor Ericsson in 1994s.
-It is designed to recognize the radio signals that are sent from another electronic device like your phone, TV and hearing aid and communicate with them.
+It is designed to recognize the radio signals that are sent from another electronic device like your phone, TV, and hearing aid and communicate with them.

-What is Bluetooth Hearing Aid?
+What Is Bluetooth Hearing Aid?

-Bluetooth is perfectly integrated with hearing aid technology that can be delivered better and improve sound quality from electronic devices like your mobile phone, TV as well as the mp3 player.
+Bluetooth is perfectly integrated with hearing aid technology that can deliver better and improved sound quality from electronic devices like your mobile phone, TV as well as the mp3 player.
 Most Bluetooth enabled ear machines to come with a controller that transmits and receives wireless signals sent from other connected devices.

-How Does Bluetooth hearing aids work?
+How Do Bluetooth Hearing Aids work?

 Your Bluetooth enabled phone communicates wirelessly to the streamer which handles the hearing aid signal.
 So there is two option:

-Benefits of Bluetooth Hearing Aids?
+Benefits Of Bluetooth Hearing Aids?

-Multiple Channels:- Bluetooth device uses multiple channels to convey the sound and is, therefore, less likely to lose that signal due to interference with one of the channels.
+- Multiple Channels:- Bluetooth device uses multiple channels to convey the sound and is, therefore, less likely to lose that signal due to interference with one of the channels.
 Multiple devices can usually be paired to one streamer, so you can easily switch between different devices.

-Offer a Hands-Free solution:- With a switch of a button, you can talk hands-free without the need to hold the phone to your ear.
+- Offer a Hands-Free solution:- With a switch of a button, you can talk hands-free without the need to hold the phone to your ear.

-Binaural Hearing:- Bluetooth technology allows hearing aids to speak with each other, maintaining the quality of speech and optimizing localization to your position.
+- Binaural Hearing:- Bluetooth technology allows hearing aids to speak with each other, maintaining the quality of speech and optimizing localization to your position.
 It allows the user to hear sound in both ears.